itokun99/examplenamesorter/README.md

 </pre>

 ## Getting Started
-This project build with plain html and javascript,just clone and open <pre>index.html</pre> on the browser and see the result
+This project build with plain html and javascript,just clone and open <pre>index.html</pre> on the browser and see the result (refresh the browser for sorted result).

 ### build with